poppy-project/pypot/doc/intro.rst

         time.sleep(0.02)

-Your robot should start dancing for ten seconds!
+Your robot should start dancing for ten seconds.
 Now, that you have seen the very basic things that you can do with PyPot.
-It is time to jump on the :doc:`tutorial </tutorial>` to get a complete overview of what you can do.
+It is time to jump on the :doc:`tutorial </tutorial>` to get a complete overview of the possibility.